Background image

 Annabelle's Story

-McIntyre first began rowing in her native Western Australia at the Fremantle Rowing Club.
-From East Fremantle, Annabelle won silver at the 2017 U23 World Rowing Championships, and went on to win two silvers in the Women's Pair and Women's Eight in 2019, at senior level.
+Annabelle McIntyre first began rowing in her native Western Australia at the Fremantle Rowing Club.
+From East Fremantle, Annabelle won silver at the 2017 U23 World Rowing Championships, and went on to win two silver medals in the women's pair and women's eight in 2019, at senior level.

-McIntyre made her Olympic debut at the Tokyo Olympics as the Stroke of the Australian Women’s Four and won a gold medal with crewmates Jessica Morrison, Rosemary Popa and Lucy Stephan.
+Annabelle made her Olympic debut at the Tokyo Olympics as the stroke of the Australian women’s four and won a gold medal with crewmates Jessica Morrison, Rosemary Popa and Lucy Stephan.
 The result is one for the history books as the Australians claimed the Olympic title after the boat class was re-introduced to the Games for the first time since the Barcelona 1992 Olympics.

-Racing out of lane three in the Final, the crew held off the fast-finishing Dutch team to win the gold medal in an Olympic best time of 6 minutes 15.37 secs.
-The winning margin between Australia and silver medallists Netherlands was just 0.34 of a second.
+In the final, racing from lane three, the crew narrowly beat the Dutch team to win the gold medal with an Olympic best time of six minutes 15.37 seconds, finishing just 0.34 seconds ahead of the Netherlands.

 Read More